Gain first-hand experience of the teaching profession

 Interim report and related Action Plan

 The Interim Report is a formative document.
 Supervising Teacher(s) will discuss and complete an Interim Report with the Preservice Teacher by the end of the second week of the block placement.
 The Interim Report should clearly identify the Preservice Teacher’s strengths and any areas needing further development.
 Interim Reports can be used as an opportunity for goal setting for the remainder of the placement.
-If any sections of the Interim Report are judged to be ‘below standard’, an Action Plan must be implemented.
+If any sections of the Interim Report are judged to be ‘below standard’, an Action Plan must be implemented, giving the Preservice Teacher 5 days to meet the standards.
 Supervising Teachers will write the Action Plan with the support of the University Supervisor.
 Site Coordinators may also be involved in the writing of Action Plans.
-All Interim Reports and Action Plans must be sent to the Professional Experience Office.
+All Action Plans must be sent to the Professional Experience Office.

 Professional Standards Preservice Teacher Development Rubric